Utah Deaf History and Culture

 We want to have a strong amateur sport organization for the Deaf people, especially for the youth.

-In conclusion, the Utah Athletic Club of the Deaf, primarily John "Jack" White, has made significant contributions that extend beyond sporting events.
-If it weren't for Jack, the UACD would not have thrived for long.
-This organization has brought athletes together for the purpose of not just staying healthy, but also meeting and connecting with Deaf people.
+In conclusion, the Utah Athletic Club of the Deaf, primarily John "Jack" White, has made significant contributions beyond sporting events.
+The UACD would not have thrived for long if it weren't for Jack.
+This organization has brought athletes together to stay healthy and meet and connect with Deaf people.
 Deaf sports have played an essential role in developing the Utah Deaf community.

 Golden Spike Athletic Club of the Deaf